apache/flink/docs/dev/python/table-api-users-guide/environment_variables.md

         <strong>FLINK_HOME</strong>
       </td>
       <td>
-        PyFlink needs a Java process as the Py4J gateway server.
+        Before submitting, the PyFlink jobs need to be compiled by the planners writing in Java.
-        Normally the Java process is started from the bundled flink jars under the PyFlink installation folder.
+        Normally the planners are loaded from the bundled flink jars under the PyFlink installation folder.
-        If this environment variable is set, the Java process will be started from the flink jars under the $FLINK_HOME folder.
+        If this environment variable is set, the the planners will be loaded from the flink jars under the $FLINK_HOME folder.
       </td>
     </tr>
     <tr>